Crossroadsman/cms_demos/README.md

    - [ ] `WAGTAIL_SITE_NAME`
 7. Make Wagtail-specific changes to `urls.py`
 8. Perform a migration to create Wagtail-specific DB tables
-9. Create a new app following the instructions in [Your First Wagtail Site][wagt02] (starting at the [Start the server][wagt03] section) (note that we probably want to replace the supplied `Page` class with our own `HomePage` class, remembering to also update the setting in the Wagtail Admin).
+9. Create a new app following the instructions in [Your First Wagtail Site][wagt02]:
+   - start at the [Start the server][wagt03] section
+   - note that we probably want to replace the supplied `Page` class with our own `HomePage` class, remembering to also update the setting in the Wagtail Admin.
+   - note that certain routes are different in our demo to these instructions: `/` -> `/pages/`, `/admin` -> `/cms`